 Sa Pa is another great destination to immerse in the beautiful landscapes that brought you to Vietnam in the first place!
 We don’t have much to say about the city itself except that it’s well set up to accommodate backpackers.
 The real draw is its scenic position among pristine rice paddies and terraces.
 The 8-hour train commitment (overnight, as it so often is) is worth it.

-Long distance trains from Hanoi
+Long-distance trains from Hanoi

 You can get to or from Hanoi by train via other points in Vietnam or China.
-Heading south, you can jump on a train from Hanoi to Ho Chi Minh City.
+Heading south, you can jump on a train from Hanoi and travel to Ho Chi Minh City.
 There are several spots along the way to stop, including Hue and Nha Trang.

 There are a variety of options on the train – soft seat, hard sleeper, and soft sleeper.
 Obviously, the latter is the most comfortable and thus the most expensive.
 It does save you a hotel bill for the night, so it’s a great way to travel in Vietnam.